Jerome Lee Shneidman: Personal politics

 The young Shneidman was attracted to the ideals of communism, but found the reality of the Soviet Union too detached from those revolutionary ideals.
 After the 1939 Molotov–Ribbentrop Pact, Shneidman lost faith in Stalin and Soviet communism, while his father remained an ideological follower of Stalin's agenda.
 Shneidman subsequently became involved in liberal reform movements in the metropolitan area.

 Shneidman served as a New York County Committeeman starting in 1970, under the auspices of Tammany Hall.
 His political advocacy was in English and Yiddish.

 In 1973 and 1975 he served as a Scholar-Diplomat for the U.S. State Department.
 In 1965 he established the Seminar in the History of Legal and Political Thought and Institutions at Columbia University, serving as chair from 1985 to 2002.

 Work on psychohistory

 Shneidman was a psychohistorian, meaning he sought historical perspectives by applying psychoanalysis to historical figures and events.
 Much of his work dealt with psychobiography and the methodology of psychohistorians.

 In 1986 Shneidman began editing the Bulletin of the International Psychohistorical Association.
-He joined the Psychohistory Forum in the mid 1980s.
+He joined the Psychohistory Forum in the mid-1980s.
 When in 1991 the forum created a research group, "Communism: The Dream That Failed", Shneidman was appointed group leader due to his particular knowledge in the field.

-His psychohistory honors include being an "Invited Participant" of the American Psychoanalytic Association's Interdisciplinary Colloquium on "Problems of the Psychoanalytic Theory of Aggression" from 1979-1996.
+His psychohistory honors include being an "Invited Participant" of the American Psychoanalytic Association's Interdisciplinary Colloquium on "Problems of the Psychoanalytic Theory of Aggression" from 1979 to 1996.